dankrasno/Books/README.md

 # Read / Done (top is more recent)
 - The Alchemist
+- Zen Wisdom for the Anxious
+- The Untethered Soul
 - The Third Door
 - Company of One (dropped, will revisit)
 - Atomic Habits